influxdata/docs-v2/content/influxdb/v1.8/introduction/install.md

 Debian and Ubuntu users can install the latest stable version of InfluxDB using the `apt-get` package manager.

-For Ubuntu users, add the InfluxData repository with the following commands:
+For Ubuntu/Debian users, add the InfluxData repository with the following commands:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}